project-open-data/project-open-data.github.io/schema.md

 {: .table .table-striped}
 Field               | Definition                                                                                                                                     |JSON
 -------             | ---------------                                                                                                                                | --------------
-Access Level Comment | Explanation of how to access a restricted public dataset, or why a private dataset cannot be released. | accessLevelComment
+Access Level Comment | An explanation for the selected **accessLevel** including instructions forof how to access a restricted file, if applicable, or explanation for  why “non-public” or “restricted public” data assets is not “public,” if applicable.  | accessLevelComment
 Download URL        | URL providing direct access to the downloadable distribution of a dataset.                                                                     | accessURL
 Endpoint            | Endpoint of web service to access dataset.                                                                                                     | webService
 Format              | The file format or API type of the distribution.                                                                                               | format
 License             | The license dataset or API is published with.
 See [Open Licenses](/open-licenses/) for more information.   | license
-Program Office      | The program office responsible for the dataset | programOffice Spatial  	          | The range of spatial applicability of a dataset.
+Spatial  	          | The range of spatial applicability of a dataset.
 Could include a spatial region like a bounding box or a named place.                         | spatial
 Temporal	          | The range of temporal applicability of a dataset (i.e., a start and end date of applicability for the data).                                   | temporal